Ryland's 56-yard field goal sends Patriots past Broncos 26-23 as Denver's playoff hopes dim - Sentinel Colorado

 On the game’s first snap, D.J.
 Jones strip-sacked Zappe and recovered the loose ball himself at the New England 5-yard line.

-The Broncos came away empty-handed, however, when Williams ran three times into the teeth of the league’s best run defense, including on fourth-and-goal from the 2 when Christian Barmore stopped him a yard shy of the goal line.
+The Broncos came away from Jones’ trifecta empty-handed, however, when Williams ran three times into the teeth of the league’s best run defense, including on fourth-and-goal from the 2 when Christian Barmore stopped him a yard shy of the goal line.

-The Broncos started their next drive at the Patriots 46 but went three-and-out and they began their third drive at the New England 25 after Mims’ 52-yard punt return.
+The Broncos started their next drive at the Patriots 46 but went three-and-out before finally exploiting a short field when Mims’ 52-yard punt return set them up on the New England 25-yard line for the drive in which Williams ran it in from the 3.

-This time, they finally exploited their good field position with Williams running it in for a 7-0 lead.

 INJURIES